elmahio/documentation/docs/integrations-high-level-overview.md

 # Integrations high-level overview

-elmah.io offers integration with an extensive list of logging- and web-frameworks.
+elmah.io offers integration with an extensive list of logging and web frameworks.
 Get the full overview here.
 The table below shows all of the frameworks with official support.
 The *Async* column contains a checkmark if the integration is logging asynchronously.
 The *Bulk* column contains a checkmark if the integration is logging to elmah.io in bulk.
 In addition, elmah.io can be installed in a range of different products and services not mentioned (using the integrations below).
 Look through the menu to the left to see all of the possible integrations.

 | Framework | Stable | Build | Source | Samples | Async | Bulk |
 |---|---|---|---|---|---|---|